dip-bash/suchi/README.md

 ## Contributing

 The goal is to move away from specific desktop environment dependencies and make this a universal Linux tool.
-If you can help with the following, feel free to open a Pull Request:
+Contributions that help with the following are welcome via Pull Requests:

 *   Refactoring the backend to handle independent clipboard state.
 *   Adding support for X11/wl-clipboard integration.
 *   Improving the CLI interface for pinning and deleting items.

-All contributions that help remove external dependencies and increase compatibility are welcome.

 ---